-Barbados believes that the ageing population will present many socio-economic issues for the island
+Barbados believes that the aging population will present many socioeconomic issues for the island

-Blackett, speaking at the National Societal Consultation, said that the number of people aged 60 and over was growing at an accelerated rate in comparison with other age groups, and presented issues which could not be ignored at the individual, family, organisational and societal level.
+Blackett, speaking at the National Societal Consultation, said that the number of people aged 60 and over was growing at an accelerated rate in comparison with other age groups, and presented issues that could not be ignored at the individual, family, organizational, and societal level.

 However, Blackett pointed out that the National Policy on Ageing, which was passed in Parliament in 2013, examined the status of older persons and would, over the next 10 years, aim to remove existing barriers that might hinder the participation of older persons in mainstream society.

 Barbados is not growing rapidly, but it is growing.
 By 2025, it is expected to break past 300,000 for the first time.
 From there it’s projected to level off until the end of the century.
 Estimate as of Feb 20, 2021: our population is at 287,618.00